rust-crates/ergo/README.md

 # Vision
-Ergo's current goal is to be a full featuerd CLI SDK, built from composable and distinct sub components.
-You should be able to depend on the `ergo` library itself or each of its sub components individally.
+Ergo's current goal is to be a full featured CLI SDK, built from composable and distinct sub components.
+You should be able to depend on the `ergo` library itself or each of its sub components individually.

 Ergo aims to provide the following benefits:
 - A standardized API for disparate types/approaches, allowing library authors